BennyPMroy/Labagile-planning/README.md

 Hi.
-I am interested in Agile Program Management
+I am interested in Agile Program Management.
 This repository contains the lab for agile planning